aminekun90/mdns_listener_advanced/README.md

 Simple mDNS Listener to add and listen .local hostnames in your network compatible with zeroconf, bonjour, avahi

-This script is tested on Windows 10.
+This script is tested on Windows 10, linux and mac os.

 Base code credits goes to @Richie765 : https://github.com/Richie765/mdns-listener